Gamify-IT/docs/dev-manuals/services/overworld/set-up-minigames.md

 ## How to set up a minigame

-Provide the required data for the scene transition at the `Minigame` component
+Provide the required data for the minigame at the `Minigame` component
 ![Script component](assets/minigame-script-component.webp)

 1. `World`: The index of the world the minigame is in